beardog108/pytemplate/README.md

 # Python Template

 This is a template repository for Python projects.
+I dedicate this template to the public domain using the creative commons zero license: https://creativecommons.org/publicdomain/zero/1.0/legalcode

 Recommended tools: